opentdf/spec/schema/nanotdf/README.md

 experimental part of the nanotdf and is included in the documentation to support a minor update to the nanotdf in a subsequent specification.

-Note is this version the "Shared Resource Directory" flag has moved.
+Note is this specification version ( > `opentdf/spec` 4.3.0) the "Shared Resource Directory" flag has moved.

 ##### 3.4.1.2 Body Length